JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 were referring to low-level Gradle entities (tasks, configurations) by names, you have to adjust the names, usually by adding `js`-prefix
     * Example: `browserTest`-task can be found under name `jsBrowserTest`

+<anchor name="android-target-rename"></anchor>
+## Rename of `android` target to `androidTarget`

+We continue our efforts to stabilize Kotlin Multiplatform.
+An essential step in this way is to provide first-class support for the Android target.
+In the future, this support will be provided via a separate plugin, developed by Android team from Google.

+To open the way for the new solution from Google, we’re renaming the `android` block to `androidTarget` in the current Kotlin DSL in 1.9.0.
+This is a temporary change that is necessary to free the short `android` name for the upcoming DSL from Google.

+The Google plugin will be the preferred way of working with Android in multiplatform projects.
+When it’s ready, we’ll provide the necessary migration instructions so that you’ll be able to use the short `android` name as before.